Footer Texture

 So, you can imagine what a breath of fresh air it was in 6th grade, when I finally had a teacher who was just as curious as us students, and gave us genuine choices in what we learned and how we learned it.

-✊🏽 Should we take a class trip to see some rocks?
+✊🏽 Should we take a class trip to see the rocks we’re learning about?

 It opened up my mind to how education could be.